mavenplugins/central-publishing-maven-plugin/README.md

 The original SCM URL [central-publishing-maven-plugin Source Control](https://github.com/sonatype/central-publishing-maven-plugin) is looking to be a private repo.

+⚠️ **Note** that this is an Open Source fork of the original Sonatype managed plugin.<br>
+⚠️ It has a different groupId `io.github.mavenplugins`.

+Please refer to [Release Notes](https://github.com/mavenplugins/central-publishing-maven-plugin/releases) for enhancements vs. the original Sonatype managed plugin.

 ## Documentation
 - [Central Publishing Maven Plugin](https://mavenplugins.github.io/central-publishing-maven-plugin/)